evoqiherqc/ai-for-the-arts/README.md

 # AI for the Arts and Humanities: A Critical Portfolio
-**Author:** [ID]
+**Author:** [INSERT GUID HERE]

 ## Project Overview
-This portfolio is a record of my attempt to make sense of some fairly basic and central coding and machine learning ideas, whilst using AI as an assistant.
-I reflect on what went well and what went badly, and the impact of using Microsoft Copilot.
+This portfolio documents my journey from basic Python literacy to a critical analysis of Machine Learning, framed through a Humanities lens.
+It is a record of my attempt to make sense of central coding concepts whilst being a critical observer of the AI tools (Microsoft/Github Copilot) assisting me.

-The goal wasn't just to make code that "works," but to understand *why* it works and, more importantly, where it fails.
+The document serves two purposes: to demonstrate my competence in Python and Machine Learning theory, and to provide an honest reflection of the pros and cons involved in using Generative AI for academic work.

+### Project Goals
+* To prove I can read, interpret, and modify Python code for multimedia and data analysis.
+* To demonstrate a basic understanding of how Machine Learning works.
+* To document and reflect upon my experience of using AI assistance.
+* To analyse and reflect upon the social, cultural, and structural implications of AI being used in the real world.
+* To use what I have learned to propose, justify, and consider the implications of my own idea for an application that uses an LLM.

+---

 ## Portfolio Structure
-The work is organized into three core components:

 ### 1. Foundational Skills (`coding_exercises.ipynb`)
 This is where I started.
 The goal was to prove I could actually read code, not just copy-paste it.
-* I tried to move away from technical computer science terms where I couldl, and move towards analogies and familiar themes to improve my understanding and memory of new ideas
+* I tried to move away from technical computer science terms where I could, and move towards analogies and familiar themes to improve my understanding and memory of new ideas.
-* It covers Python fundamentals (Variables, Loops, Functions) and multimedia processing (images/audio)
+* It covers Python fundamentals (Variables, Loops, Functions) and multimedia processing (images/audio).

 ### 2. Critical Machine Learning (`Machine-Learning-by-Example-from-Start-to-End.ipynb`)
 This was more of a deep dive that included more reflection on impacts and ideas.
-I took standard ML workflows (Housing Prices & MNIST Digits) and critiqued them and tried to understaand them by involving my own thoughts and ideas.
+I took standard ML workflows (Housing Prices & MNIST Digits) and critiqued them and tried to understand them by involving my own thoughts and ideas.
-* I used the Caledonian MacBrayne ferry crisis to explain Omitted Variable Bias (showing how can AI miss context).
+* I used the Caledonian MacBrayne ferry crisis to explain Omitted Variable Bias (showing how AI can miss context).
-* I argued that AI potentially  "sanitises" culture by grouping art by Label rather than Vibe, for example by neglecting the nuance different artworks.
+* I argued that AI potentially "sanitises" culture by grouping art by Label rather than Vibe, for example by neglecting the nuance of different artworks.
 * It documents my specific struggles with Tensorflow Playground, discussing my failures and successes.

 ### 3. Conceptual Design (`LLM_Design_Proposal.ipynb`)
 *Note: This section is the final capstone (Part 4).*
-A proposal for the **"Socratic Sparring Partner."** Instead of an AI that answers questions (which risks causing cognitive atrophy), this is a design for an AI specifically programmed to challenge the user, acting as a Devil's Advocate to improve critical thinking.z
+A proposal for the **"Socratic Sparring Partner."** Instead of an AI that answers questions (which risks causing cognitive atrophy), this is a design for an AI specifically programmed to challenge the user, acting as a Devil's Advocate to improve critical thinking.

 ---

-## Critical Reflection on AI Assistance
+## Reflection on AI Assistance
-I used AI tools (Microsoft/Github Copilot) throughout this project, a coding partner/teacher, as a formatting assistant and note maker (I could give a big messy free flow of thoughts and ideas at each stage of reflection and it could organise my thoughts).
-Using AI was a bit of double edged sword; sometimes it improved my unuderstanding and saved me time; other times it made errors, confused me, and ended up wasting time.
+I used AI tools (Microsoft/Github Copilot) throughout this project as a coding partner/teacher, and as a formatting assistant and note maker.
+Using AI was a bit of a double edged sword; sometimes it improved my understanding and saved me time; other times it made errors, confused me, and ended up wasting time.

 ### The Pros
-* **Code Explanation:** It was excellent at breaking down code.
+* It helped me move from just "surviving" Python to actually learning it.
+Acting like a tutor, it patched small gaps in my knowledge instantly, meaning I didn't have to break flow to Google things.
 I could highlight a specific chunk that confused me, and it would explain line-by-line what was happening.
-It helped me understand *how* the code worked rather than just providing a solution, acting almost like a tutor.
-* **Structuring Thoughts:** It acted as a very efficient secretary.
-I could dump a messy stream of consciousness—especially for the Machine Learning reflections—and it would tidy those notes into bullet points or coherent themes without losing my original points.
-This allowed me to focus on the ideas rather than the formatting.
-* **Metaphor Extension:** It was good at "playing along" with my analogies.
-When I suggested comparing data diversity to an **"Immune System,"** it didn't reject the idea.
-Instead, it helped me map that metaphor to the technical concepts of *Domain Shift* and *Generalization*, which helped solidify my understanding.
+It would often build those explanations directly into the code as comments, meaning when I looked back later (like in my codebook), I could see exactly what each bit did.
+* The main benefit was the freedom to ramble.
+I could just relax and think out loud (using speech to text) in a "brain dump" - especially for the Machine Learning section - knowing the AI would capture my messy free flow of thoughts and organise them into themes for me.
+It acted as a formatting assistant and note maker, allowing me to be more genuinely thoughtful and creative without worrying about structure.
+It saved me time while letting my mind wander.
+* It was great at adapting to my train of thought.
+When I used the "Immune System" analogy, it reworked its technical explanations to fit my metaphor, mapping it to concepts like *Domain Shift* and *Generalisation*.
+Being able to extend that metaphor myself became proof that I actually understood the underlying concept.

 ### The Cons
-* **Gaslighting:** The most frustrating part was when the AI hallucinated that code was working when it wasn't.
-When I flagged an error, it would often insist the code was correct and suggest the problem was my laptop settings or software.
-After wasting time chasing these ghosts, I’d usually find out the error was just a simple syntax typo the AI had missed.
+* The worst part was the time wasted and the hit to my confidence.
+When the AI hallucinated that code was working (when it wasn't), it would often "gaslight" me - insisting the code was correct and telling me to check my laptop settings or reinstall software.
+I’d find myself trapped in technical rabbit holes, putting blind faith in a machine that couldn't see.
+After hours chasing ghosts, I’d usually find out the error was just a simple syntax typo it had missed.
+It made me doubt myself before I doubted the code.
-* **Context Blindness:** The AI constantly forgot who the audience was.
-It defaulted to "Computer Science" efficiency, trying to make every line of code as short as possible.
-I had to constantly fight it to keep my verbose, descriptive variable names (like `archive_box` instead of `x`) so that a Historian could actually read and understand the work.
+* Correcting its variable names became dull.
+The AI constantly forgot who the audience was, defaulting to "Computer Science" efficiency and trying to make every line as short as possible.
+I had to constantly fight it to keep my descriptive variable names (like `archive_box` instead of `x`) so that an amateur - like a Historian, or me! - could actually read and understand the work.
-* **The "Yes Man":** It struggled to be a critic.
-If I suggested a bad idea, it would often prioritize being "helpful" over being "right," generating code for a flawed approach rather than warning me it wouldn't work.
+* It struggled to be a critic.
+It has a default "positivity bias" where it prioritises being nice over being useful.
+If I suggested a bad idea, it would generate code for a flawed approach rather than warning me it wouldn't work.
 It reinforced that I couldn't autopilot; without human oversight, it would have happily led the project off a cliff.
+* The fear of it being wrong never really leaves.
+If I make a mistake myself, I lose a mark.
+But with AI, there is a constant anxiety that if I miss a hallucination, I might submit nonsense or face academic penalties.
+It raises the stakes of every error, meaning I could never fully relax.
+* Finally, it made time management difficult.
+If I got lucky with a prompt, my working time was massively reduced.
+Conversely, if it sent me on a wild goose chase, a task would take twice as long as expected.
+It made predicting my output impossible; sometimes I would walk away from my work feeling very accomplished, and other times I would feel like no progress had been made at all.

 ### Workarounds & Takeaways
 * I found that if I accused the AI of being wrong, it often got defensive or stubborn.
 It worked much better if I explained *why* I thought it was wrong and asked it some reflective questions; same as a human.
 If it got stuck in a loop, I learned to force a "break."
 I would change the topic entirely - asking it about the Arsenal game, the health benefits of fermented foods, or the origins of Halloween.
 When I returned to the code or the conversation after this "reset," it was often more responsive and open to new ideas - again probably the same as a human.